 The History Trust of South Australia operates three museums – the Migration Museum, the National Motor Museum and the South Australian Maritime Museum.
 Complementing those established museums is The Centre of Democracy – an exciting collaboration with the State Library of South Australia.
 We also partner with other Australian museums to present exhibitions.

 In support of South Australia’s history network of committed volunteer associations and local history specialists, we manage a Community Museums Program and offer annual grants for research and writing to promote the value of history and our place in the world.
 Every year we present South Australia’s History Festival – a statewide celebration of community history, collections and heritage.
-We present great community events such as the Bay to Birdwood vintage car run and other events, festivals and celebrations on South Australia’s cultural calendar.
+We present great community events such as the Bay to Birdwood historic vehicle run and other events, festivals and celebrations on South Australia’s cultural calendar.

 We recognise, that history is a complex tapestry woven of many stories, some incomplete, that capture people and their times and place – including what is happening now.